UniMath/agda-unimath/src/metric-spaces/cauchy-sequences-metric-spaces.lagda.md

 type of the metric space such that for any
 [positive rational](elementary-number-theory.positive-rational-numbers.md) `ε`,
-there is a concrete `n : ℕ` such that for any `m, k ≥ n`, `x m` and `x k` are in a neighborhood of `ε` of each other.
+there is a concrete `n : ℕ` such that for any `m, k ≥ n`, `x m` and `x k` are in an `ε`-neighborhood of each other.

 Importantly, this is a structure, not a proposition, allowing us to explicitly calculate rates of convergence.
 This follows Section 11.2.2 in {{#cite UF13}}.